DIPF-educs/Git-Syncer/README.md

 | fork | The forked repository url |
 | namespace | a namespace (i.e. a folder) that is created in the fork (default: `source`) |

-All branches from the source are transferred to the fork and are stored in the folder given in `namespace`
+All branches and tags from the source are transferred to the fork and are stored in the folder given in `namespace`
+* branches/tags will be generated using a folder structure using the namespace

 ## Configuration / URLs
 To allow cloning and pushing to gitlab, a deploy key is required.
 For just cloning, a deploy token is sufficient.